 He first met the Viatorians in 1969, as a freshman at Saint Viator High School.
 Some 20 years later he would return, hired by Fr.
 Charles Bolser, CSV, to teach Spanish.
 Ultimately, he would land in administration and act on his calling to become a religious.

 “Sometimes we never know about these turn of events,” Fr.
-Dan said at his ordination in 2015.
+Lydon said at his ordination in 2015.
 “If Fr.
 Bolser hadn’t hired me in 1994, you just never know what would have happened.”

 Fr.
-Dan also created an eblast to connect retired Viatorians and their reflections on the upcoming Sunday gospels, with the thousands of Saint Viator alumni, families and students.
+Lydon also created an eblast, called Pray SV: Food for the Journey.
+The weekly offer reflections by Viatorian associates and professed on upcoming Sunday gospels, and goes out to thousands of Saint Viator alumni, families and students.